Franklyne-kibet/student-management-system/README.md

 # student-management-system
-Student management system is a program developed using Pythona and MySQL
+Student Management System is developed using Python and MySQL to help manage the student database.